Calculate the deemed employment payment for private sector engagements where the off-payroll working rules (often known as IR35) apply.

 You start the deemed employment calculation by taking the income the intermediary has received (including non-cash benefits) from off-payroll engagements in the tax year.

-You then apply a flat rate 5% deduction from this income for general expenses you’ve incurred in running your business.
-You don’t need to demonstrate this expenditure.
+You then apply a flat rate 5% deduction from this income for general expenses incurred in running the business.
+You do not need to demonstrate this expenditure.

 Step 2 - add payments made directly to the worker

 Add any payments or benefits paid directly to the worker by the client, rather than to the intermediary, that would have been employment income if the worker was employed directly.